r0hitacharya/Totango/README.md

 **Totango_API_CSV_Data_Integration :**

 This script automates the process of uploading data to Totango from a CSV file by triggering an API endpoint.
 It allows immediate data upload to Totango post data-preparation, thereby increasing efficiency and reducing manual work.

+**Automated Extraction of SuccessPlay Stats via API :**

+This script is designed to automate the extraction of SuccessPlay statistics from Totango, utilizing the tasks/export API.
+The key feature is the conversion of manual data extraction process from the UI into an automated script-based approach.